-Humidity is a key parameter for optimizing spraying.
-Treatments under restrictive conditions reduce the capacity of plants to absorb nutrients and increase harmful effects on the environment.
-Too low humidity intensifies evaporation, as some of the product's droplets are too light and evaporate as soon as they leave the atomizer.
-Too high humidity (close to 100%) is also harmful, as the active ingredient of the product appears on the surface in the form of dew and seeps into the environment.
+Too low a humidity intensifies evaporation, as some of the product's droplets are too light and evaporate as soon as they leave the atomizer.
+Too high a humidity level (close to 100%) is also harmful, as the active ingredient of the product appears on the surface in the form of dew and seeps into the environment.

-Morning and evening is the best time for spraying, as the humidity level is then usually in the favorable range.
-The morning hours are particularly suitable when the leaf canopy is still cool from the night and the cuticle of the plants is re-hydrated and more receptive to the product.
+Morning and evening are the best times for spraying, as the humidity level is then usually in a favorable range.
+The morning hours are particularly suitable when the leaf canopy is still cool from the night and the cuticle of the plants is rehydrated and more receptive to the product.

-Wind speed is the most limiting weather parameter for spraying.
-This is an important variable subject to legislation.
-The aim is to limit as far as possible the phenomenon of drift, which has significant environmental consequences.
-The effectiveness of sputtering is dependent on wind speed because the objective is that the maximum amount of active ingredient reaches its target.
-Improved treatment efficiency reduces the number of passes and thus the associated input and mechanization costs.
+The aim is to limit, as far as possible, the phenomenon of drift, which has significant environmental consequences.
+The effectiveness of sputtering is dependent on wind speed because the objective is to ensure that the maximum amount of active ingredient reaches its target.
+Improved treatment efficiency reduces the number of passes and, thus, the associated input and mechanization costs.

-The lowest possible wind speed is most favourable.
-Above a certain value there is a high risk of wind drift, and then caution is required.
-Certain devices, such as the shape of the nozzle and optional equipment of the sprayer, make it possible to limit drift despite slightly higher wind speeds.
+The lowest possible wind speed is most favorable.
+Above a certain value, there is a high risk of wind drift, and then caution is required.
+Certain devices, such as the shape of the nozzle and optional equipment on the sprayer, make it possible to limit drift despite slightly higher wind speeds.
 The use of specific aids also reduces the risk of drift.

-This indicator also makes it possible to evaluate the adhesion of the product on the plant.
-If the dew is too strong, the product will run off during spraying and the treatment will not be effective.
+This indicator also makes it possible to evaluate the adhesion of the product to the plant.
+If the dew is too strong, the product will run off during spraying, and the treatment will not be effective.
 The farmer can observe the conditions by tapping on a leaf.
-If the dew runs off the leaf, one should wait with spraying (Verdier et al., 2012).
+If the dew runs off the leaf, one should wait before spraying (Verdier et al., 2012).

 Weather conditions before and after treatment